 Welcome to the Hollow Log Didgeridoos website!

 Hollow Log Didgeridoos is dedicated to the traditional didgeridoos made and played across the Top End of the Northern Territory of Australia.
-‘Hollow Log’ refers to eucalyptus logs that hollowed by the termites and used as traditional material for didgeridoos for hundreds, perhaps thousands of years.
+‘Hollow Log’ refers to the eucalyptus logs that hollowed by the termites and used as traditional material for didgeridoos for hundreds, perhaps thousands of years.
 We believe, that these naturally prepared logs are the best material to deliver the ‘original’ sound of the didgeridoo.

-Janos Kerekes, founder of Hollow Log Didgeridoos
+Janos Kerekes, didgeridoo player and ambassador, founder of Hollow Log Didgeridoos